 Course overviewLaw A Level City of Bristol College

-The law shapes everything we do.
-This exciting A Level course covers six areas of Law.
-You will learn about the English Legal System, Criminal Law, Sources of Law, the Law of Tort, Contract Law and Further Law.
+This exciting A Level course covers six areas of Law and how they shape our society: the English Legal System, Criminal Law, Sources of Law, the Law of Tort, Contract Law and Further Law.

-The course is for School Leavers who are interested in the way our society works, enjoy reading and are good at solving problems.
-Corporations and Government are actively seeking legal minds to protect their interests.
-This course will give you insight if you’re considering a career in law.
+The course is for school leavers who are interested in the way our society works, enjoy reading and are good at solving problems.

 This course is an option within our business and law A Level pathway.